Classic Potato Salad – with a twist!

 Instructions

 • Wash, peel, and cube the potatoes.
-Add them to a large pot over high heat and add enough water that would cover the potatoes about 1 1/2 inches.
+Place them in a large pot over high heat, adding enough water to cover the potatoes by about 1.5 inches.

-• Once the water starts boiling, add 1 teaspoon of salt, and cook for 12-15 minutes, just until fork tender.
-Be careful not to over-cook the potatoes.
+• Once the water begins to boil, add 1 teaspoon of salt and cook for 12 to 15 minutes until fork-tender.
+Be careful not to overcook the potatoes.

-• Add the cooked potatoes to a colander and drain.
-Transfer to a large bowl and drizzle with 2 tablespoons of apple cider vinegar and let them cool to room temperature.
+• Add the cooked potatoes to a colander and drain them.
+Transfer the drained potatoes to a large bowl and drizzle with 2 tablespoons of apple cider vinegar.
+Allow the potatoes to cool to room temperature.

-• Finely dice the cooled eggs and add to the cooled potatoes.
+• Finely dice the cooled eggs and add them to the cooled potatoes.

 • Add celery, red onion, green onion, pickle, and fresh dill.

-• In a medium bowl mix all the Salad Dressing ingredients until fully combined.
-Pour over the potatoes and gently mix, careful to not entirely crush the potatoes.
+• In a medium bowl, mix all the salad dressing ingredients until fully combined.
+Pour the mixture over the potatoes and gently stir, being careful not to crush them completely.

 • Cover and refrigerate for at least 2-3 hours before serving.
 The potatoes will harden a little once they are cooled.